dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/basic-reporting/declarative-parameters-vb.md

 The ObjectDataSource can be used to invoke methods that expect input parameters, but in order to do so we must specify where the values for these parameters come from.
 The parameter values can be hard-coded or can come from a variety of dynamic sources, including: querystring values, Session variables, the property value of a Web control on the page, or others.

 For this tutorial let's start by illustrating how to use a parameter set to a hard-coded value.
 Specifically, we'll look at adding a DetailsView to the page that displays information about a specific product, namely Chef Anton's Gumbo Mix, which has a `ProductID` of 5.
 Next, we'll see how to set the parameter value based on a Web control.
-In particular, we'll use a TextBox to let the user type in a country, after which they can click a Button to see the list of suppliers that reside in that country.
+In particular, we'll use a TextBox to let the user type in a country/region, after which they can click a Button to see the list of suppliers that reside in that country/region.

 ## Using a Hard-Coded Parameter Value